A History of the Grain Industry Association of Victoria Inc.

 William Tyner started up the High store in about 1898.
 In about 1916 he went on to pursue a career in local politics (I’m told perhaps in Brighton).
 His brothers James and Ralph took over the High St business.
 Ralph Tyner was President of the Grains Industry Association of Victoria in 1948 -51.

 One of his sons, Boyd Tyner, went on to establish lucerne chaff mills in Newlyn and other small towns north east of Ballarat.
-Boyds’ son Graeme Tyner still owns Tyner and Sons Grain Merchants and now operates the business from his Glen Waverley office.
+Boyds’ son Graeme Tyner owned Tyner and Sons Grain Merchants which operated from an office in Glen Waverley.